rilldata/rill/docs/docs/tutorials/rill_advanced_features/canvas_dashboards/template-charts.md

 ## Using Rill Custom Chart templates

 Rill provides a few templates for custom charts.
-We will use the dashboard, `dashboard_1` to create a few custom dashboards.
+We will use the dashboard, `dashboard_1` to create a few Canvas dashboards.

 <Tabs>
 <TabItem value="KPI" label="KPI Charts" default>